Published October 2018

-Polyolefin fibers had been one of the fastest-growing segments of the synthetic fiber industry, with growth rates of about 6%, due primarily to high growth in grassroots production capacity in developing countries and increasing use in carpets and rugs and in nonwoven fabrics in the industrialized nations.
+Until 2000, polyolefin fibers had been one of the fastest-growing segments of the synthetic fiber industry.
+This growth was due primarily to high growth in grassroots production capacity in developing countries and increasing use in carpets and rugs and in nonwoven fabrics in the industrialized nations.
 Since 2000, growth has slowed.
-Particularly in the developed economies, as a result of the slump in carpet yarn demand as well as an escalation in the price of polypropylene (PP), which in turn affected the price of PP fibers.
-The economic slowdown in 2008–2009 further accentuated this trend, with the slump in the housing market (reducing demand for carpet) and a decline in government civil engineering investments (reducing demand for technical nonwovens, such as geotextiles).
-Rising PP resin prices also encouraged substitution by lower-cost polyester fiber, especially applications like nonwovens, where recycled PET staple fibers can be successfully employed.
+Particularly in the developed economies, the decrease in consumption has been linked to the slump in carpet yarn demand as well as to an escalation in the price of polypropylene resin, which in turn affected the price of polypropylene fibers.
+Over the last couple of years, the market has recovered, thanks to a growing economy and recovered housing market.

 Nonwoven applications in China will be the driver of growth.
 Demand from industrial applications (ropes and nets and FBIC bagging) will also grow throughout all regions.
 India is expected to have the fastest demand growth.
 An increasing population and standard of living will spur consumption of polyolefin fibers for textiles and in the nonwoven sector for both sanitary and technical applications (i.e., geotextiles, filtration).
 Slit film consumption for woven sacks and bags is also growing rapidly, as India produces them for both the domestic and export markets.